jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-07-18-beam-examples-2/index.md

   - Apache Flink
   - Apache Kafka
   - Python
-authors:
-  - JaehyeonKim
-images: []
 description: Two Beam Python pipelines compute average word length from a Kafka topic, one emitting a global average and one using a sliding time window.
 ---

-In this post, we develop two Apache Beam pipelines that calculate average word lengths from input texts that are ingested by a Kafka topic.
+Two Apache Beam pipelines calculate average word lengths from input texts that are ingested by a Kafka topic.
 They obtain the statistics in different angles.
 The first pipeline emits the global average lengths whenever a new input text arrives while the latter triggers those values in a sliding time window.
+We develop both pipelines in this post.

 <!--more-->